10 Second Trimester Must-Haves for Pregnancy - Baby Chick

 Breathe Right Nasal Strips | Extra Strength | Clear | For Sensitive Skin

 Not enough people talk about this, but some women experience congestion during pregnancy, also known as pregnancy rhinitis.
 If you have a stuffy nose that won’t go away, you may be experiencing this.
-It’s common for it to get worse when you lie down, disrupting your sleep.9 To help you breathe easier, sleep better, and hopefully stop your snoring, use these drug-free nasal strips.
+It’s common for it to get worse when you lie down, which can disrupt your sleep.9 To help you breathe easier, sleep better, and hopefully stop your snoring, use these drug-free nasal strips.
 They help open your nose and relieve nasal congestion by increasing nasal airflow.
-When you sleep better, you’ll wake up less tired and can conquer another day of growing your tiny human.
+When you sleep better, you’ll wake up less tired and be able to conquer another day of growing your tiny human.

 7. Audible